klailatimad/aws-airflow-spark-sales-pipeline/README.md

-# AWS Airflow Spark Sales Pipeline
+# End-to-End Sales Data Pipeline Using AWS, Airflow, and Spark

 An end-to-end data pipeline using AWS and Apache Airflow to process sales data, with analytics dashboarding via Apache Superset.